 m o t h e r - s k i n

-mother-skin is my undergraduate BFA Thesis exploring the construction of female identity in relationship to the complex semiotics of the mother-daughter relationship.
+mother-skin explores the construction of female identity in relationship to the complex semiotics of the mother-daughter relationship.
 Mother-skin, the book, is the written narrative of a multi-media installation that imagines maternal rituals as liminal space.

 Documentation of the process of collecting my hair for two years, combining it with my mother's hair, and then felting them together in a standing vessel.